 Payr: The Oslo-based startup Payr was founded in 2016.
 It offers a payment platform empowering consumers to pay invoices in flexible and smart way, using bank account, debit or credit card or digital wallets, saving them time and money.
 In 2017 Payr became the first non-bank to implement the use of electronic invoices (eFaktura) in Norway and are hoping to go even further to support the entire financial life of the client.

-Smart Plants was founded in 2015 and has developed ClevAir, a building energy management system which provides remote monitoring, analytics, and optimization for ventilation systems.
+Smart Plants (now Clev-Air) was founded in 2015 and has developed ClevAir, a building energy management system which provides remote monitoring, analytics, and optimization for ventilation systems.
 The cloud-based service helps users understand the full depth of the processes by capturing and processing the data surrounding the infrastructure.
 The Stavanger-based company has recently launched its second product, a smart factory solution, aimed at transforming the way facilities are run.

 Wiral was founded in 2016 in Trondheim and has developed Wiral LITE, the first ever portable, affordable and user-friendly cable camera system which makes it easy to capture unique angles when you are filming.
 The camera accessory system can get attached to any camera, be used in any place and provide a completely different perspective.
 The NTNU University startup started as a Kickstarter campaign and raised more than $1 million and is now set to be released by the end of 2018.